 We are also a founding member of the Accord Coalition – a wide coalition of organisations working for reform of state funded schools to make them more inclusive in matters of religion or belief.
 Accord brings together religious and non-religious supporters of change as well as teaching unions, human rights organisations and high profile individuals.

 You could research and take up one of these issues with your MP and/or local authority, or write to a newspaper.
-Our Take Action Toolkit has advice on how to go about this, while the Education section of this website has background and supporting arguments, in our summary of BHA education policy.
+Our Take Action Toolkit has advice on how to go about this, while the Education section of this website has background and supporting arguments, in our summary of Humanists UK education policy.

 If there is anything in these pages that you need more information or advice on, please contact our Faith Schools Campaigner on 020 7324 3078.